reiserFSs/discord-roon-audirvana-rpc/README.md

   - Playback progress (elapsed + remaining time bar in Discord)
   - Zone label (`Zone: <name>`) as small-image text
 - Resolves album art and uploads it to public image hosts so Discord can display it.
-- For Audirvana only Local Artwork or TIDAL Streaming Artwork is currently supported.
+  - `roon`: Album art from local and all streaming services supported
-- For ROON all streaming services are supported.
+  - `audirvana`: Album art from local and TIDAL supported

 ## Requirements